 Through a competitive subgrant process all GSCT subgrantees will be eligible for a maximum award of \$1,469,250 for a maximum grant term of up to three years.
-For the current awards cycle (RFA 2024-02) GSCT intends to award up to five grants -, two for new schools, one for an expansion school, and two for replication schools.
-The final grant award amount and school type awarded will depend on the amount and type of funding applicants are seeking and availability of grant funds.
+For the current awards cycle (RFA 202301) GSCT intends to award three grants, one each for a new school, expansion, and replication school.
 For planning purposes GSCT estimates that the spend down of the grants will be according to the timelines laid out in Table 1: Size and Structure of Subgrants.
 However, applicants have the flexibility to request different funding amounts in Year 1, 2 or 3, staying within maximum allowed budget award for that year.
 Regardless of the distribution timing of funds, planning periods for any subgrantee shall not exceed 18 months.
 Subgrantees have full autonomy over the structure of their budget request but must present plans to utilize CSP funding over a period of no more than three years (36 months).

 Should subgrant recipients end up receiving less than the full maximum award amount - either by request, or by virtue of failing to hit the targets that would trigger escalation above the base award amount - after approval by the Department of Education, GSCT may make additional awards in accordance with grant objectives with funds that have been rolled over.
-Under ESEA §4303 (2) (A) each charter school receiving funds through the State entity's program will have a high degree of autonomy over budget and operations, including autonomy over personnel decisions.
+Under ESEA §4303 (2) (A) (page 249 of 449) each charter school receiving funds through the State entity's program will have a high degree of autonomy over budget and operations, including autonomy over personnel decisions.

-GSCT anticipates dividing the available funds for this Request for Application (RFA 2024-02) as follows:
+GSCT anticipates dividing the available funds for this Request for Application (RFA 202301) as follows: